-The financial position of the Company, as at the year end, is shown in the Statement of Financial Position on page 18.
+The financial position of the Company, as at the year end, is shown in the Statement of Financial Position.
 There have been no significant events since the year end.
 There are no plans to change the existing business model.

 RESEARCH AND DEVELOPMENT